LayerManager/layman/doc/data-storage.md

 - vector layer data.

 Vector layer data is organized in schemas and tables:
-- **[User schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every user who reserved username.
-Name of user schema is always the same as username.
+- **[Workspace schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every created [workspace](models.md#workspace).
+Name of workspace schema is always the same as workspace name.
-- **[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in user schema for each layer the user published.
+- **[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in workspace schema for each published layer.
 Name of the table is the same as layername.
 The table contains data from vector data files.

 **Second database** is used by Micka to store metadata records.
 The database including its structure is completely managed by Micka.
 By default, it's named `hsrs_micka6`.